ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/server-rendering.md

 ### Body

 To return just the body of the page, you can use the `getBody` API.
-You will get access to the [compilation](/docs/reference/appendix/#compilation), page specific data, and the incoming request.
+You will get access the [compilation](/docs/reference/appendix/#compilation), page specific data, and the incoming request.

 In this example, we return a list of users from an API as HTML: